James Marsh Professors-at-Large Program

 After careful review, the Committee forwards its recommendations for appointment to the University President.
 The President will review the recommendations and make the final decision.
 The term of appointment for nominees approved in the spring will begin July 1.
 Nominators will be expected to participate as faculty sponsors during the course of the appointment.

-The Selection Committee will consist of no fewer than ten members of the faculty and, ex officio, the chief academic and chief research officers of the University (the Senior Vice President and Provost and the Vice President for Research and Dean of the Graduate School).
-Broadly representative of the physical and life sciences, the social sciences, the humanities, and the arts, the Committee will be appointed by the University President from lists of nominees provided by the Faculty Senate and by the Deans, drawing equally from the two pools of nominees.
-Faculty members will serve staggered five-year terms, with two new members appointed each year.
+The Selection Committee will consist of no fewer than ten members of the faculty and, ex officio, the chief academic and chief research officers of the University (the Senior Vice President and Provost and the Vice President for Research).
+Broadly representative of the physical and life sciences, the social sciences, the humanities, and the arts, the Committee will be appointed by the University President from lists of nominees provided by the Deans.
+Faculty members will serve staggered five-year terms, with new members appointed each year.